simoninireland/epyc/doc/hdf5labnotebook.rst

     the one you saved.
 Specifically, lists come back as ``numpy`` arrays.
 The values and the behaviours are the same, though.
 If you need a specific type, be sure to cast the value before use.

+See :ref:`types-ecperimewnt` for a list of "safe" types.

 Tuning parameters